yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

     **Returns**: NONE

     **Good to Know**:
-    - The strategies `totalDebt` and `totalIdle` amounts will be automatically updated after this completes based on the end state, but will keep the totalAssets the same as not to have any effect on PPS.
+    - The strategies `totalAssets` will be the exact before and after a tend as not to have any effect on PPS.

     **Best Practices**:
     - This can only be called by the keeper or management so it should be from a trusted source.